 Artificial grass will get hot but no more than pavers or timber.
 Fortunately KomboGrass does not require sand infill which makes the grass cooler to walk on (just remember that run to the waters edge at the beach).
 Our grass range has also been optimally designed to meet Australian conditions to ensure it is as cool as practical, with our longest range being 30mm (longer piled grass is hotter than shorter piled grass).
-We also offer a ‘Cool’ grass series, Wintergreen-30, that uses a special treatment to the yarn to reduce the absorption of IR light, and our Kool-30 that uses a unique hollow blade that retains moisture, ensuring the surface temperature of the grass is kept cooler as the moisture evaporates.
+We also offer a ‘Cool’ grass series, Wintergreen-30 and Comfort-30 with more varieties arriving soon that apply a special treatment to the yarn to reduce the absorption of IR light.

 Absolutely, in fact was have installed our grass for a veterinary clinic for use as a dog run for pets staying at the surgery.
-Without sand the grass is much easier to clean and will contain less bacteria, also polyurethane does not absorb moisture unlike SBR or latex backings, and as you can guess, some things don’t mix well with sand!
+Without sand the grass is much easier to clean and will contain less bacteria, also polyurethane grass backings do not absorb moisture unlike SBR or latex backings, and as you can guess, some things don’t mix well with sand!

 Over time all synthetic grasses will have small amounts of fading.
 The result is minimal and generally is only noticeable if you needed to install new artificial grass near the original grass.